 Since opening in 1994, OT&P has developed into one of Hong Kong’s leading healthcare providers.
 The founding partners,

-OT&P’s seven clinics in Central (D’Aguilar Street), Central Specialist (D’Aguilar Street), Family Clinic, MindWorX Clinic (D’Aguilar Street), Aesthetics & Wellness Clinic (The L. place), Repulse Bay
+OT&P’s eight clinics in Central (D’Aguilar Street), Central Specialist (D’Aguilar Street), Family Clinic, MindWorX Clinic (D’Aguilar Street), Aesthetics & Wellness Clinic (The L. place), Quarry Bay, Repulse Bay

 Our practitioners all ensure that patients receive the most effective and up-to-the-minute medical advice and treatment.